-The central figure in the criminal state is not an arbitrarily structured power elite with an incidental culture, but, in the case of the mafia state, the adopted political family with powers granted by the patriarchal head of the family, which are then extended to the entire nation through illegitimate means from a supreme, narrow group of decision makers, working as a nonformalized, nonlegitimate body.
-In this case, the agent of action, the criminal organization perpetrating criminal offenses, is the "polipburo" itself, in which some members have senior-level public authority duties at the very top of the branches of power, including all of their key institutions.
-But there are also "advisory" members that have not been incorporated into the institutions of public authority, as well as trusted oligarchs and possibly their stooges as well.
+itself, in which some members have senior-level public authority duties at the very top of the branches of power, including all of their key institutions.
+But there are also "advisory" members that have not been incorporated into the institutions of public authority, as well as trusted oligarchs and possibly their front men as well.
 Perhaps a dozen or two individuals make up the "polipburo" of the mafia state.
-(While the "politburo" was the toplevel body of the bolshevik-type communist parties, Fidesz has no politburo; its highest formal organ is the Presidium.
-The actual top power center is an informal close network the virtual feelers of which are like arms of the octopus (polip in Hungarian), which was also the Hungarian title of the film series La piovra about the Sicilian mafia screened to wide acclaim in

-Hungary during the 1980s.)
-The criteria for a criminal organization applies to them: "three or more people," "a group formed for an extended period of time and acting in concert" that has a "hierarchy" and "mutually reinforcing effects on those acting in it," and includes "the objective of perpetrating criminal offenses," "dividing up tasks" required for this, and, if necessary, "contracting" persons outside of the criminal organization.
+(While the "politburo" was the top level body of the Bolshevik-type communist parties, Fidesz, the ruling party of the mafia state, has no politburo, its highest formal organ is the Presidium.
+The actual top power center is however an informal close network the virtual feelers of which are like arms of the octopus, called polip in Hungarian, -which was also the Hungarian title of the film series about the Sicilian mafia screened to wide acclaim in Hungary during the 1980s, titled in Italian La piovra.)
+The criteria for a criminal organization applies to them: "three or more people," "a group formed for an extended period of time and acting in concert" that has a "hierarchy" and "mutually-reinforcing effects on those acting in it," and includes "the objective of perpetrating criminal offenses," "dividing up tasks" required for this, and if necessary, "contracting" persons outside of the criminal organization.

-From among isolated violations of the law, the contours of relationships in the mafia state are outlined by the linked actions of organized crime.
-These include acts that are unlawful in and of themselves (such as extortion, fraud and financial fraud, embezzlement, misappropriation, money laundering, insider trading, agreements that limit competition in a public procurement or concession procedure, bribery, bribery of officials both the active and passive forms of these last two criminal acts-abuse of authority, abuse of a public service position, buying influence, racketeering, etc.) combined with acts that are not unlawful in and of themselves (such as motions submitted by independent parliamentary representatives, instigating tax audits, etc.).
+From amongst isolated violations of the law, the contours of relationships in the mafia state are outlined by the linked actions of organized crime.
+These include acts that are unlawful in and of themselves (such as extortion, fraud and financial fraud, embezzlement, misappropriation, money laundering, insider trading, agreements that limit competition in a public procurement or concession procedure, bribery, bribery of officials, both the active and passive forms of these last two criminal acts, abuse of authority, abuse of a public service position, buying influence, racketeering, etc.) combined with acts that are not unlawful in and of themselves (such as motions submitted by independent parliamentary representatives, instigating tax audits, etc.).

 3.1.
-Criminal organizations expropriating property-The example of an outdoor advertising company
+Criminal organizations expropriating property - the example of an outdoor advertising company